p-kossa/nookys-swag-presets-spt/README.md

 - SCAV spawns shortly after
 - SCAV waves throughout the duration of the raid

-If using "pmcWave: true", what you should expect:
+If set to "true", what you should expect:

 - PMC spawns spread around the map at the start of every raid
 - SCAV spawns shortly after